sariabuqoura/CISSP/README.md

 * Preforming Reduction anaylsis
   * Decomposing the application
   * purpose is to gain a greater understandign of the logic of the product, its internal components, as well as its interncation with external elements.
-    * Trust boundries
+    * Trust boundries: level of trust
-    * Dataflow Paths
+    * Dataflow Paths: the data movement
-    * Input points
+    * Input points : location where external inout is received
-    * Privileged Operations
+    * Privileged Operations : any activity require greater privilegs
-    * Details about security stance and approach
+    * Details about security stance and approach : the declaration of security policy,foundation, assumptions
+    * once the threats are identified should be fully documeneted by target, consequences of a threat.
 * Prioritization and Response
   *